-Melbourne Airport T2 Check-In Zone M
+Melbourne Airport T2 International Check-In

 In 2014 Melbourne Airport required immediate additional check-in capacity to cater for robust growth in international aircraft and passenger movements.
 The target was to provide check-in capacity for two additional Code E flights which equated to a predicted capacity increase of 10-15%.